 In the individual subjects like Math and Language Arts, you buy each child their own curriculum so they can progress at their own rate.
-We love My Father's World because it is already designed for this approach.
+We love our curriculum, My Father's World, because it is already designed for this approach.

 9. Parks and Recreation Department

-Follow your local Parks and Rec Department online, and check out their calendars!
+Follow your local Parks and Rec Department on social media, and check out their online calendars!
 You'd be amazed at all the wonderful educational opportunities that your tax dollars pay for!
 Visit free nature centers and attend free classes and events all put on by your local parks and recreation department.

 Our community has a large enough homeschool community that we have even requested some homeschool classes and field trips at a local park during school hours, and they happily obliged.